julianfbeck/localpdfmerger/README.md

 This Website uses [pdfcpu](https://github.com/pdfcpu/pdfcpu "pdfcpu") and is based on [this](https://dev.to/wcchoi/browser-side-pdf-processing-with-go-and-webassembly-13hn "this") article by [wcchoi](https://github.com/wcchoi "wcchoi").

-Currently, we support merging PDFs.
+Currently, we support merging and optimizing PDFs.
 You can combine multiple PDF files into one large File.
 In the future I want to also support other pdfcpu features in the browser like pdf compression

 ## Build using:
 - Nextjs